NguyenHuy190303/CoFT/docs/thesis/Thesis_VAMK_Refactored.md

 | 0.01             | 74.22%         | **79.49%**    | 68.95%         | **Temporal Only**  |

 **Interpretation of Findings:**
--   **Observation**: A distinct "flip" occurs.
-At ultra-low \(\lambda_{ct}\) values (≤ 0.001), a simple average of both branches is the best strategy.
+-   **Observation**: A distinct "flip" occurs, as shown in Table 4.5.
+At the optimal, ultra-low \(\lambda_{ct}\) values (≤ 0.001), a simple average of both branches is the best strategy.
 However, as \(\lambda_{ct}\) increases, the frequency branch becomes a source of noise, and it is better to rely only on the temporal branch's predictions.
 -   **Analysis**: This confirms the "label confusion" theory.
 At high \(\lambda_{ct}\), the frequency branch learns corrupted representations.
 Including its noisy predictions in the ensemble hurts performance.
 At the optimal low \(\lambda_{ct}\), both branches learn well-separated, complementary representations, and their combined prediction is stronger than either one alone.
-This shows that the synergy between the two branches is only unlocked at the correct, gentle coupling strength.
+This shows that the architectural synergy between the two branches is only unlocked at the correct, gentle coupling strength.

 ## 4.4 Answering Research Question 4: Can Principles be Transferred to New Datasets?